mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 	* on time
 	* saved in Box.
 * 1 point for a zipped folder with your modified/cleaned data set.
-* 1 point for a text file titled "data-assessment-%DATE.txt" with the results of our in-class activity.
+* 1 point for the data assessment activity parts 1 + 2 in a text file or word doc.
 * 2 points for a text file titled "data-cleanup-%DATE.txt" with a list of the modifications you made to your data set.
 Those modifications could/should include:
 	* 5 or more regular expressions patterns that have a major effect on your data set.
 	* Changes made to the existing file structure or file names.
 Did you combine individual issues into years for instance?